vedi/knowledge-base/src/documents/android/store/Store_GooglePlayVerification.html.md

 <br>
 <br>
 <br>
-**That's it!** :) Now you have a refresh token you can use to initialize verification on SOOMLA's GooglePlay billing service.
+**That's it!** :) Now you have a refresh token you can use to initialize _Fraud Protection_ on SOOMLA's GooglePlay billing service.

 ##Useful links